 Menstrual cups are flexible cups that are worn internally.
 Instead of absorbing the menstrual blood, like tampons do, they catch and collect it.
-Usually they’re made of silicone, but sometimes also of rubber (latex).
+Usually they’re made of silicone, but sometimes also of rubber (latex) or TPE.
 There are two kinds: reusable and disposable single use cups.
 Here, we’ll focus on how to use the reusable cup.

 Pick the right size